Partial Pressures in Liquid Mixtures and Osmotic Pressures

-Let us consider an osmotic system: a sugar-solution compartment separated from a pure-water compartment by a semipermeable membrane, for example.
-The osmotic pressure, that is, the pressure on the membrane exerted by the sugar is different from the internal sugar pressure in the solution \cite{Itano}.
-This fact may give rise to a confusion that the law of partial pressures can not be applied to a sugar-water mixture confined in a finite volume by the wall.
 In this investigation, in the first place, we show that, in general, for a mixture confined by the wall to a finite volume, the partial pressure of each component can be defined by the pressure on the wall exerted by each component, and the total pressure is represented by the sum of these partial pressures.
-In the second place, on the basis of first principles (the virial theorem) we prove in the general situation an experimental fact found in the molecular dynamic simulation performed by Itano {\it et.\ al.} \cite{Itano}; that is, the fact that the "partial" pressure of the solute (such as sugar) is higher than the semi-membrane pressure confining the solute by a difference $\Gamma$, and the solvent (water) pressure in the solution is lower than the wall pressure confining the solvent by the same difference $\Gamma$ in the osmotic system.
+In the second place, on the basis of first principles (the virial theorem) we prove in the general situation an experimental fact found in the molecular dynamics simulation performed by Itano {\it et.\ al.} \cite{Itano}; that is, the fact that the "partial" pressure of the solute (such as sugar) is higher than the semi-membrane pressure confining the solute by a difference $\Gamma$, and the solvent (water) pressure in the solution is lower than the wall pressure confining the solvent by the same difference $\Gamma$ in the osmotic system.